Free Dacians: Validity of paradigm

 There is substantial evidence that large numbers of ethnic Dacians continued to exist on the fringes of the Roman province of Dacia.
 During Trajan's Dacian Wars in AD 102 and AD 106, enormous numbers of Dacians were killed or taken into slavery.
 It also appears that many indigenous Dacians were expelled from, or emigrated from, the occupied zone.
 Two panels of Trajan's Column depict lines of Dacian peasants leaving with their families and animals at the end of each war.
+The theory that Dacians were entirely killed or enslaved is debatable.
+The most plausible scenario is that after the conquest, the Dacians were largely tolerated by the Romans, and their relationship was growing relatively positive, which played a significant role in the rapid Romanization of the Dacians.
+The Romans brought colonists into the province and introduced Christianity to the Dacians around the 3rd to 4th century AD.
+Many Dacians also joined the Roman army, supporting Roman military campaigns.
+While some Dacians fled or migrated to the Free Dacian territories, the Free Dacians continued to maintain their independence, conducting raids on Roman territories until around the 4th century AD.

-Furthermore, it appears that the Romans did not permanently occupy the whole of Decebal's kingdom.
-The latter's borders, many scholars believe, are described in Ptolemy's Geographia: the rivers Siret in the east, Danube in the south, Thibiscum (Timiş) in the west and the northern Carpathian Mountains in the north.
+Furthermore, it appears that the Romans did not permanently occupy the entirety of Decebal's kingdom.
+The latter's borders, as many scholars believe, are described in Ptolemy's Geographia: the Siret river in the east, Danube in the south, Thibiscum (Timiş) river in the west and the northern Carpathian Mountains in the north.
 But the eastern border of the Roman province was by AD 120 set at the Limes Transalutanus ("Trans-Olt Frontier"), a line to the just east of the river Aluta (Olt), thus excluding the Wallachian plain between the limes and the river Siret.
-In Transylvania, the line of Roman border-forts seems to indicate that the eastern and northern Carpathians were outside the Roman province.
+In Transylvania, the line of Roman border-forts suggests that the eastern and northern Carpathians were outside the Roman province.

 The unoccupied sections of Decebal's kingdom are likely to have been inhabited predominantly by ethnic Dacians, although according to Ptolemy, the northernmost part of the kingdom (northern Carpathians/Bukovina) was shared by non-Dacian tribes: the Anartes and the Taurisci, who were probably Celtic, and the Germanic Bastarnae are also attested in this region.
 Furthermore, some areas were occupied after 106 by nomadic Sarmatian tribesmen, most likely a minority ruling over the sedentary Geto-Dacian majority e.g. Muntenia (eastern Wallachia), which was ruled by the Roxolani Sarmatians and possibly also northern Moldavia, which was under the Costoboci, a dacian tribe.
 But there are no reports of Sarmatians controlling the remaining unoccupied region of Decebal's kingdom between the Transylvanian border of the Roman province and the Siret, i.e. the eastern Carpathians, and it is therefore in these mountain valleys and foothills that the politically independent Free Dacians were most likely concentrated, and presumably where most of the refugees from the Roman conquest escaped to.